-All State Marketplaces offer at least a few HSA options.
+All State Marketplaces offer several HSA options.
 Deductibles can be as high as $6,550 per person and $13,100 per household.
 This allows premiums to be quite low compared to other types of available policies.
-Blue Cross (Blue Shield) and Aetna are two of the largest providers of this type of plan, although most contracts are offered as Group options through an employer.
+Blue Cross (Blue Shield), Humana, Kaiser, Cigna, and Aetna are five of the largest providers of this type of plan, although most contracts are offered as Group options through an employer.

 How Does A High Deductible Plan Work?

-High deductible plans (HDHPs) can vary in the amount of the deductible, but the Internal Revenue Service has set a minimum for 2017 of $1,300 for an individual and $2,600 for family coverage and 2018 figures could change.
+High deductible plans (HDHPs) can vary in the amount of the deductible, but the Internal Revenue Service has set a minimum for 2019 of $1,350 for an individual and $2,700 for family coverage.
 Deductibles can be much higher (see above), depending on the plan that you choose.
-The maximum out of pocket of HDHP plans in 2017 (premiums not included) is $6,550 for individuals and $13,100 for families.
-And of course, these plans are the cheapest, and typically found in the Bronze tier.
+The maximum out-of-pocket expenses for HDHP plans in 2019 (premiums not included) is $6,750 for individuals and $13,500 for families.
+These plans are the cheapest, and typically found in the Bronze tier.
 Silver-tier HSAs are offered, although rates are higher, and deductibles are lower.

 While the thought of facing thousands of dollars in health insurance costs for anyone may seem daunting, most people enrolled in a high deductible plan utilize a health savings account (HSA).
 Almost all large insurers offer these types of plans and they have grown in popularity since they were originally introduced.
 They remain popular today because you have time to build up your fund in years that you don't meet a deductible.
-The maximum annual contributions are $3,400 for a single plan, and $6,750 for a family plan.
+The maximum annual contributions are $3,500 for a single plan, and $7,0000 for a family plan.
 Of course, you can choose to contribute a lower amount, or simply make no contributions during the year.
 Once eligible for Medicare, additional contributions can not be made, although prior accumulated contributions can be used for qualified expenses.